 A major in physical education and sport studies with a concentration in sport communication includes a broad overview of the communications field related to sport.
 It is designed for students who are interested in careers involving sport journalism, broadcasting, or sports information.
-See recommended course sequence on pages 154-155.

-Sport Comm Sport Communication Concentration Requirements
+Sport Communication Concentration Requirements SH

 PE 220 Sport in Society 3

 PE 400 Coaching Ethics in Sport 3

 COM 150 Introduction to Mass Communication 3

 COM 373 Public Relations Writing 3

-Two Commu wo Communication Electives (200-level or above)
+Two Communication Electives (200-level or above) 6

-TOTAL DTAL
+TOTAL 18